-Operating cash flow increased by 24%, or \$50.1 million in 2011 compared to 2010.
-The increase was primarily due to \$40.6 million in higher net income and lower cash payments for acquisition costs, severance, and other costs.
-We also received \$9.0 million in landlord cash reimbursements for capital expenditures on the renovation of our Stamford headquarters facility.
-These increased cash flows were partially offset by higher cash bonus and commission payments we paid in 2011 due to our stronger financial performance.
+Operating cash flow increased by 9%, or \$24.2 million, in 2012 compared to 2011, which was primarily due to higher net income.
+We also had lower cash payments for interest on our debt and other items, as well as higher cash reimbursements related to the renovation of our Stamford headquarters facility.
+These increased cash flows were partially offset by higher cash payments for income taxes during 2012.